RobRendell/gTove/README.md

 * Animated map/mini textures?
 Video element might be able to use "poster" tag for animated gifs?
 * Right-click drag rotation is a bit flaky in direction rotated (e.g. click above the midpoint of a map and rotate)
 * Hide/show mini name
+* Make a pass through the UI's text to consistently use "piece" to mean miniature or template.
 * New template type: GM Note.
 Just a coloured icon on the map, clicking opens full text, rich text editor? eg. https://github.com/jodit/jodit-react?
 Include folds for collapsing content?
 * Repositioning map - drop shadow on next map below
 * Find by name on tabletop (could be combined with "Miniature list" feature).